Is a Master's in Education Worth It?

 Are Online Master's in Education Programs More Affordable Than Traditional Programs?

 Earning a master's in education online can save you money.
 With an online degree, you don't have to worry about finding time in your busy life to travel to campus, nor do you have to pay fees associated with campus infrastructure or amenities.
 The tuition for online learning can also be significantly lower than on-campus tuition, with some online programs available for less than $5,000 per year.
+We've put together a list of the best online teaching degrees based on ROI.

 Peterson's estimates that the cost for a traditional master's in education can range from $30,000-$40,000 per year, and you will still need to travel to and from campus.
 With the convenience of online learning and a price tag that can be as much as 90% lower, it is easy to see why so many learners choose to earn their master's in education online.
 The lower cost of online grad school allows you to minimize your student loans while still reaping the same benefits of increased earning potential and job prospects post-graduation.